Jump to: Budget-Friendly | Modern | Classic

-Austin runs on tacos, masa, and margs—and the Mexican food Austin scene proves it.
-From James Beard-lauded, corn-obsessed kitchens to beloved Tex-Mex institutions, these 10 restaurants are the city’s can’t-miss mix of modern creativity and comfort classics.
-Jump to the section that fits your mood or start at the top and eat your way through.
+Austin runs on tacos, masa, and margs—and its vibrant Mexican food scene proves it every single day.
+From James Beard-lauded kitchens to beloved historic Tex-Mex institutions, these 10 restaurants represent the city’s can’t-miss mix of modern culinary creativity and deep comfort classics.
+Jump to the section that fits your mood, or start at the very top and eat your way through the absolute best Mexican food Austin has to offer.

-Also, check out our articles on Late Night Food Austin, Best Austin Rooftop Bars & Restaurants, and Austin Brunch!
+Also check out these articles – Best Tacos in Austin, Best Patio Restaurants in Austin, Late Night Food Austin, and Best Austin Rooftop Bars & Restaurants!

 Veracruz All Natural